Frequently Asked Questions

 We have several collections of frequently asked questions arranged by category.

 The SPCA Clinic offers now offers low cost spay and neuter services to the public on Wednesdays and Thursdays of each month.
 Services are offered for both dogs and cats.
-Pets need to be no more than 6 months old and in good health.
+Pets need to be 16 weeks and older and in good health.

 No -- we do not offer boarding services.
 We recommend that you ask your veterinarian, neighbors, friends, etc. for their recommendations of a reputable boarding facility.
 We also recommend that you visit the kennel/cattery prior to leaving your pet to be sure you are comfortable with the staff and facility.

 Licenses may be purchased through the mail or in person at:

 411 Maxwell Frye Road